 A cable that follows the water

-The Democratic Republic of Congo’s ministry of posts, telecommunications and digital affairs signed the memorandum of understanding with Genew Technologies, a Shenzhen-based equipment maker.
+The Democratic Republic of Congo’s ministry of posts, telecommunications and digital affairs signed the memorandum with Genew Technologies, a Shenzhen-based equipment maker.
 The document sketches one of the most unusual connectivity projects on the continent.

-Rather than trenching cable across a country the size of Western Europe, the plan uses the Congo River and its tributaries as the corridor.
-About 1,700 kilometres would follow the water from Muanda, at the Atlantic mouth, upriver to Kisangani, with nearly 400 kilometres of terrestrial links completing the network.
+About 1,700 kilometres would follow the water from Muanda, at the Atlantic mouth, upriver to Kisangani.
+Nearly 400 kilometres of land links would complete the network.

 Why the Congo fiber optic bet runs through the river

-The DRC is one of the least-connected large countries on Earth, with most of its roughly 100 million people offline or dependent on patchy, expensive mobile data.
-Its geography is the reason, and the river is the one highway the country has always had.
+The DRC is one of the least-connected large countries on Earth.
+Most of its roughly 100 million people are offline or rely on patchy, expensive mobile data.

-Fiber along the water would link the capital region to the interior cities that the road network barely reaches.
-Kisangani, the terminus, is the DRC’s gateway to its northeast — and a hub the government wants tied into the national backbone.
+Kisangani, the terminus, is the DRC’s gateway to its northeast.
+It is also a hub the government wants tied into the national backbone.

 The stakes go beyond browsing speeds.
 Connectivity underpins mobile money, e-government and the digitisation of the mining supply chains the state wants to tax and trace.